 For convenience, you can assign the Roborock S6 MaxV to perform the cleaning task accordingly using the Roborock app, which is available for download on Google Play and AppStore.

 There are a few things you can do with the app, namely creating virtual No-Go and No-Mop Zones so that the robot vacuum will know which designated areas to avoid.
 And if you happen to have different floors/levels in your home, the app allows you to save up to four maps.

 The Roborock S6 MaxV is blessed with a huge battery at a whopping 5,200mAh capacity, which can last up to 3 hours in a single charge.
-As a result, this comes in handy for the robot vacuum to perform two or three times cleaning if necessary.
+As a result, this comes in handy for the robot vacuum to perform two or three rounds of cleaning if necessary.

-Finally, there's a nifty Proprietary ReactiveAI obstacle avoidance, which uses a dual-camera mode (let's call them as "eyes") to spot and avoid obstacles on the floor.
-It sure sounds like a great idea but the robot vacuum isn't entirely smart as it claimed to be.
-Depending on the situations, there are times where it fails to avoid.
+Its Proprietary ReactiveAI obstacle avoidance feature sure is nifty, using a dual-camera mode (let's call them "eyes") to spot and avoid obstacles on the floor.
+However, while it sounds like a great idea, the robot vacuum isn't as smart as it claims to be.
+Depending on the situation, there are times where it fails.

 According to a test, the robot vacuum has a tough time avoid knocking over a dog toy while another test pinpoints its inability to prevent itself from hitting a cat bowl lying on the kitchen floor.

 It's also worth noting that this robot vacuum doesn't automatically avoid carpets during the mopping session.
 Instead, you have to instruct it accordingly by choosing the No-Mop Zone.